AJ12901/FiltEQ/README.md

+# FiltEQ
-# FiltEQ is a parametric, 4 Band audio equalizer plugin built using the JUCE framework!
+- FiltEQ is a parametric, 4 Band audio equalizer plugin built using the JUCE framework!
-# The current version is simply the barebones EQ with the filters and response curve working but there's many updates I plan to make for this plugin over the coming months
+- The current version is simply the barebones EQ with the filters and response curve working but there's many updates I plan to make for this plugin over the coming months